I Hate You (I Think)

 I rolled my eyes and slammed my locker closed with thundering force.
 "Don't you have somewhere to be Trevor?
 Like Sears?
 I hear they're having a sale on khakis," I retorted, walking passed him towards the main doors to freedom.

-I was just about to push through the heavy metal doors when I felt his hand grab my wrist, jerking me backwards.
-I lost my footing and fell back against his chest, my free hand waving around in the air in front of me.
+I was just about to push through the heavy metal doors when his hand grabbed my wrist, jerking me backwards.
+I lost my footing and fell back against his chest, my free hand waving around in the air before me.

 "Let me go."